microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

     // to be called after ActivateBuffer() was used to switch to another buffer (or the main buffer).
     HRESULT ReleaseBuffer([in] void* buffer);

     // This switches between different console alt buffers.
-Doing so DOES NOT clear any state or buffers.
+Switching to a buffer should change the content that's
+    // beeing drawn, siliar to the xterm alt buffer, however unlike it doing so DOES NOT reset any per-buffer state.
+    // All it does is to basically swap out the underlying, active text buffer of the terminal.
     //
     // If `buffer` is NULL it's a request to switch back to the main buffer.
     //
-    // Switching between buffers should ideally be fast.
-It may switch back and forth between buffers between
-    // the Lock() and Unlock() calls, just to end up activating the same buffer that it started with.
-    // The `temporary` parameter will be set to `TRUE` in that case.
+    // `temporary` is a hint.
+If it's `true` it indicates that the previous buffer will soon be activated again.
+    // In other words, on Unlock() the buffer was active during Lock() will be active again.
+    // It's recommended that temporary switches are lightweight as they may occur relatively often.
     HRESULT ActivateBuffer([in] void* buffer, [in] boolean temporary);

     //
     // Any functions past this point operate on the currently active buffer.
     //

-    // This function gets a snapshot of the terminal state.
+    // This function gets a snapshot of the terminal and buffer state.
     //
     // You must ensure that the returned pointer stays valid until the next GetInfo() or Unlock() call,
     //   or until the currently active buffer is released.
     // You don't need to return a new instance on each call.
 ConPTY will only use the last returned pointer.
-    // You don't need to keep the CONSRV_INFO struct constantly up to date, but you're allowed to.
+    // You don't need to keep the CONSRV_INFO struct constantly up to date, but you're allowed to do so.
     //   For instance, it's valid to change the `.cursorPosition` when SetCursorPosition() is called.
     //
-    // It's recommended that this function is fast as it will be called relatively often. const CONSRV_INFO* GetInfo();
+    // It's recommended that this function is lightweight as it may be called relatively often. const CONSRV_INFO* GetInfo();

     // When this method is called you're asked to apply any non-null member of the given CONSRV_INFO_CHANGE